adussaq/amd_cf/README.md

 |diverge|[*number, optional*] This is the slope with which the steps change when the steps are moving the model in the incorrect direction.
 Default: -0.5|

 ###func_fit_params###
-This optional object is set in a non dynamic fashion as part of the jsonp equation object.
+This optional object is set in a non dynamic fashion as part of the jseo equation object.
 Elements by the same name that are declared in fit_params will be overwritten by the dynamically called fit_params object.

 |Property|Description|
 |---------------|----------------|
 |**_general_|[*N/A, optional*] All parameters of __fit_params__ can be assigned here, these can not be dynamically changed and will be overwritten by __fit_params__ if utilized in the same fit.|
 |**step|[*function, optional*] This function should take the initial parameters array as determined by **equation_obj.setInitial** and return an array of initial steps.
 The default is to take the parameters and divide by 100, unless the parameter is 0 then 1e-3 is utilized as default|

-**Note: this cannot be set dynamically, this must be set utilizing the jsonp __equation_obj__ file.
+**Note: this cannot be set dynamically, this must be set utilizing the jseo __equation_obj__ file.

 ###fit_res###
 |Property|Description|